dhruvshrivastava18/heka-swift-package/README.md

 <string>We will sync your data with the Apple Health app to give you better insights</string>
 ```

-Step 2: Open your Flutter project in Xcode by right-clicking on the "ios" folder and selecting "Open in Xcode".
-Next, enable "HealthKit" by adding a capability inside the "Signing & Capabilities" tab of the Runner target's settings.
+2) Open your Flutter project in Xcode by right-clicking on the `ios` folder and selecting `Open in Xcode`.
+Next, enable `HealthKit` by adding a capability inside the `Signing & Capabilities` tab of the Runner target's settings.
 Also, make sure to enable the background delivery option.

-Step 3: Add this package under Project -> Package dependencies in your Xcode project.
+3) Add this package under `Project` -> `Package dependencies` in your Xcode project.

 ## Usage